Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Thought-Aligner

 \subsection{Overview of \textit{Thought-Aligner}}

-\textbf{Problem Definition.} An agent's behavioral trajectory is formally defined as:
+\textbf{Problem Definition.} We consider an LLM-based agent that interacts with the environment via tool calls and produces a sequence of thoughts and actions.
+An agent's behavioral trajectory is formally defined as:

-where \(I\) denotes the user instruction, \(T_i\) represents the agent’s thought at step \(i\), \(A_i\) is the corresponding action, and \(O_i\) is the observation after executing the action.
+where \(I\) denotes the user instruction, \(T_i\) is the agent’s thought at step \(i\), \(A_i=(a_i, x_i)\) is the corresponding action \(a_i\) and its input \(x_i\), and \(O_i\) is the observation after executing the action.
 The behavioral trajectory essentially follows a Markov Decision Process (MDP) \cite{puterman1990markov} with transition probabilities: $P(s_{i+1} \mid s_{i}, a_{i}),$ where \(s_i\) is the current state and \(a_i\) is the current action.
-To interpret the agent's trajectory in the MDP setting, we redefine the state \(s_i\) and the action \(a_i\) as follows: $s_i = O_i, a_i = (T_i, A_i).$ Therefore, the state transition probability can be expressed as:
+To interpret the trajectory in this MDP, we set $s_i = O_i, a_i = (T_i, A_i)$, so the state transition probability is expressed as:

-\textbf{Formulation of \textit{Thought-Aligner}}.
-To ensure agent behavioral safety, we propose \textit{Thought-Aligner} \(\pi_\phi\), a specialized, lightweight language model dedicated to align the thoughts generated by the agent towards safety. \textit{Thought-Aligner} corrects the current thought \(T_i\) based on the instruction \(I\) and historical trajectory \(h_{i-1}=(T_0, O_0, T_1, O_1,\dots,T_{i-1},O_{i-1})\):
+\textbf{Formulation of \textit{Thought-Aligner}.} To ensure behavioral safety of the agent, we propose \textit{Thought-Aligner} \(\pi_\phi\), a specialized lightweight language model that performs causal interventions on the agent’s thoughts.
+Given the instruction \(I\), the historical trajectory \begingroup